 110 Planets, Stars, and Galaxies (4).
 F and S. A survey of the major astronomical objects, including planets, stars, and galaxies; a study of their characteristics and their organization into a dynamic, structured universe; an investigation of the processes now occurring in the universe and the methods used to study them; a presentation of the history and development of the universe.
 The course examines scientific perspectives on the natural world, various relationships between science and culture, the role of Christianity in the development of science, and relationships between Christianity and current scientific findings.
-Not open to students who have taken, or wish to take, Astronomy 111 or Astronomy 112.
-Students who meet the prerequisites of Astronomy 211 or Astronomy

-212 are encouraged to take one of these courses instead.
+Not open to students who have taken, or wish to take, Astronomy 111 or 112.
+Students who meet the prerequisites of Astronomy 211 or 212 are encouraged to take one of these courses instead.
 Laboratory.
-Prerequisites: IDIS W50; Developing a Christian Mind.
+Prerequisites: Interdisciplinary W50/150 or sophomore standing.

 111 The Solar System (4).
 F. This course is similar to Astronomy 110 in providing an introduction to astronomy from a Christian perspective, but emphasizes the contents of our solar system (ranging from planets and satellites down to meteorites and dust), their interrelatedness, and their development over time.
 Not open to students who have taken Astronomy 110, but open to students who have taken or plan to take Astronomy 112.
-Students who meet the prerequisites of Astronomy 211 or Astronomy 212 are encouraged to take one of those courses instead.
+Students who meet the prerequisites of Astronomy 211 or 212 are encouraged to take one of these courses instead.
 Laboratory.
-Prerequisites: IDIS W50; Developing a Christian Mind.

 112 Stars, Galaxies, and the Universe (4).
 S. This course is similar to Astronomy 110 in providing an introduction to astronomy from a Christian perspective, but emphasizes objects beyond our solar system (including stars, black holes, and galaxies), their function and development, and how they fit into the structure and development of the universe as a whole.
 Not open to students who have taken Astronomy 110, but open to students who have taken or plan to take Astronomy 111.
-Students who meet the prerequisites of Astronomy 211 or Astronomy 212 are encouraged to take one of those courses instead.
+Students who meet the prerequisites of Astronomy 211 or 212 are encouraged to take one of these courses instead.
 Laboratory.
-Prerequisites: IDIS W50; Developing a Christian Mind.
+Prerequisites: Interdisciplinary W50/150 or sophomore standing.

 211 Planetary and Stellar Astronomy (4).
 F, alternate years.
 This course is an introduction to modern astronomy and astrophysics for students with some science and mathematics preparation.
 The first portion of the course includes a study of the planets and other objects in the solar system, including their physical processes and development and the formation of the solar system as a whole.
 The second portion of the course emphasizes the physical structure of stars, their origin and development, and their end results (white dwarfs, neutron stars, black holes).
-Students may take both Astronomy 211 and Astronomy 212, but one is not a prerequisite for the other.
-Laboratory.
-Prerequisites: one course in college calculus (such as Mathematics 132 or Mathematics 161) and one course in high school or college physics, or permission of the instructor.

-212 Galactic Astronomy and Cosmology (4).
-F alternate years.
+Students may take both Astronomy 211 and 212, but one is not a prerequisite for the other.
+Labo212 Galactic Astronomy and Cosmology (4).
+F, alternate years.
 This course is an introduction to modern astronomy and astrophysics for students with some science and mathematics preparation.
 The first portion of the course includes a study of our own Galaxy, its structure, its contents (including the interstellar medium and dark matter), and its formation and development.
 The second portion of the course covers other galaxies, including their classification, clustering, and development, as well as active galaxies and quasars.
 The final portion of the course covers physical cosmology, including expansion of the universe, its age and ultimate fate, and the formation of elements.
-Students may take both Astronomy 211 and Astronomy 212, but one is not a prerequisite for the other.
+Students may take both Astronomy 211 and 212, but one is not a prerequisite for the other.
 Laboratory.
-Prerequisites: one course in college calculus (such as Mathematics 132 or Mathematics 161) and one course in high school or college physics, or permission of the instructor.
-Not offered 2001-02.
+Prerequisites: One course in college calculus (such as Mathematics 132 or 161) and one course in high school or college physics, or permission of the instructor.